 Ama Forson who pleaded not guilty to the charges, said in her defense, that she had no knowledge of the Weed.
 There has been an uproar against her jail sentence especially for the fact that she has nine children to cater for.
 Many including Human Right activists, have described her sentence as pathetic and rather arbitrary.
 Considering the fact that she has told the court she had no knowledge of the drugs, many have lashed out at the jurisdiction of the court.

 However, the head of the Ministry of Gender and Social Protection, Minister Nana Oye Lithur, has affirmed that it will liaise with the Attorney General’s Department to examine the circumstances surrounding the case and provide support for the woman.

 Ama Forson was arrested in October last year after the police stormed her drinking bar and found quantities of dried leaves suspected to be Indian hemp from her handbag.
 According to reports, the police also retrieved a wine bottle containing dried leaves and a liquid suspected to be Weed mixed with alcohol.

 Subsequently, she was arraigned and charged in the Accra Circuit Court.
 She pleaded not guilty to the charges, saying she was oblivious of the narcotic drugs which was found at her bar.
-Inspite of her defence, the Presiding Judge charged her for the alleged offence and dished out an 11-year jail sentence to the mother of nine.
+In spite of her defense, the Presiding Judge charged her for the alleged offense and dished out an 11-year jail sentence to the mother of nine.